Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

-Steaming for only 2 minutes deactivates the enzymes that would have otherwise broken down the anthocyanins and caused a loss in their antioxidant and anti inflammatory benefits.
-Steaming for 7 minutes maximizes their nutritional value and flavor.
+Steaming for only 2 minutes deactivates the enzymes that would have otherwise broken down the anthocyanins and caused a loss in their antioxidant and anti-inflammatory benefits.
+Steaming for 7 minutes maximizes their nutritional value and flavour.

 Facts About Sweet Potatoes